akuyper/competition-reg/README.md

 ## Regression Prediction Problem

-Very basic template so students can have a private repo for this data activity.
+Very basic initial repo to get started with this prediction problem.